 Urawa: I think I was just doing whatever I wanted during the post-recording (laughs).

-Tohchika: You were all very intense, I’m telling you!
+Tohchika: You were all very impactful, I’m telling you!

 Noda: No, we weren’t (laughs).